HighSchoolHacking/GLS/docs/syntax/standalone-functions/main.md

 Scripting languages such as Python and Ruby will execute all code in order immediately, whereas class-based languages such as C# and Java require a class wrapping a static method akin to C/C++'s "main" function.

-GLS resolves the differences by declaring an area as a "main context".
+GLS resolves the differences by declaring an area as a "main context" with `main context start` and `main context end`.
-A main function may be declared within that context.
+A main function may be declared within that context with `main start` and `main end`.

 ```gls
 main context start